-If you would like to make a gift of any kind to Franklin Center, please contact Carly Kortuem, Director of Strategic Advancement.
+If you would like to make a gift of any kind to Franklin Center, please contact Maureen Maher, Donor, and Community Relations Manager.

 APPENDICES

 APPENDIX - A: MINNESOTA DEPARTMENT OF HEALTH IMMUNIZATION REQUIREMENTS

 Students entering school must be in compliance with the Minnesota State Immunization Law.
 You must submit an up-to-date immunization record to your child's school office.
 Below are the requirements and a link to a form you can take to your clinic.